vandrada/csb/chromoprocessor/README.md

 ## Options
 * `--file`: a file containing the paths to the BAM files to process.
 * `--dir`: the path to the directory with the BAM files to process.
+Searches sub-directories as well.
 * `--list`: a list of the BAM files to process.
 * `--n-region`: the number of regions to process in parallel.
 The default is two.